zapulam/StockPredictor/README.md

 Training works as follows...

-1. A batch of data including *n* tensors including 5 years worth of data on Low, High, open, and Close prices are loaded.
+1. A batch of data including *n* tensors with 5 years worth of data on Low, High, open, and Close prices are loaded.
 2. The data for each stock is split into sequences from the length of the desired minimum lookback all the way to the full 5 years worth of data.
-For instances if the length of the data is 60 rows and minimum lookback is 50, 10 sequences will be created.
+For instance, if the length of the data is 60 rows and minimum lookback is 50, 10 sequences will be created, ranging in length from 50 to 59 data points.
 3. The batch of sequences are then trained on.
 4. The model is then validated using a validation set.